kahizer/TipCalculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+* [X] Added Splash screen for when the app is launched for the first time
 * [X] Added Adavanced section, will be visible once swtich is set on
 * [X] Added custome percentage for values different than the listed ones
 * [X] Added split bill options to devide the bill by specified nunber